 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities in which we invest may have market risk.
 This means that a change in prevailing interest rates may cause the fair value amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the prevailing interest rate later rises, the market value amount of our investment will decline.
-To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents, short-term investments and other long-term investments in a variety of securities, including commercial paper, money market funds and government and non-government debt securities For the three months ended March 31, 2004 and 2003, we maintained an investment portfolio primarily in depository accounts and corporate commercial paper.
+To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents, short-term investments and other long-term investments in a variety of securities, including commercial paper, money market funds and government and non-government debt securities.
+For both the three and six month periods ended June 30, 2004 and 2003, we maintained an investment portfolio primarily in depository accounts and corporate commercial paper.
 Due to the short-term nature of the majority of these investments, we believe we do not have a material exposure to interest rate risk arising from our investments.
 Therefore, no quantitative tabular disclosure is provided.